If you’re creating art in a digital medium, having a digital drawing app is a must.

 Medibang Paint

-This app offers a straightforward drawing experience for its users to enjoy no matter what kind of art they like creating.
+This app offers a straightforward drawing experience for its users to enjoy, no matter what kind of art they like to create.

-You can draw and paint with over 150 brushes, including airbrushes, pencils, pens, and more.
+You can draw and paint with over 150 brushes like airbrushes, pencils, pens, and more.
+Using Custom Brush Sets, you'll be able to save your favorite brushes in a folder for quick access.

 Medibang also allows artists to enjoy the benefits of drawing on the go without needing to worry about having an internet connection.
 You'll have extra peace of mind that your work will be safe thanks to their Automatic Backup feature.